FryCryCZ/odin-recipes/README.md

 # odin-recipes
-In this project im making recipúes project, using HTML.
+In this project im making recipes project, using HTML.